Teriks/debian_docker_firestorm_build/README.md

 4. (Optionally) hg clone the Firestorm repo into the folder `firestorm-source` and make modifications.
 If you don't do this step, it will be downloaded from the repo in `viewer.conf` at the given tag (default is tip).

-5. CD into the repository directory and run `./build.sh`.
+5. CD into this repository directory and run `./build.sh`.
+(My repo, not the one in `firestorm-source` if you manually cloned it!).

 6. Wait a (really) long time for it to build.
 The first run of `build.sh` builds a docker image and compiles inside it, following builds use the already built image from your local docker registry.